sravanpannala/blog/content/posts/nba-sosadj-table.md

 +++

 - Updated Daily
-- Offensive, Defensive, and Net Ratings are adjusted for Strength of Schedule using an RAPM styled approach using Ridge Regression
+- Offensive, Defensive, and Net Ratings are adjusted for Strength of Schedule with an RAPM styled approach using Ridge Regression

 # NBA Adjusted Efficiency Interactive Landscape
 {{ datawrapper(id="XW5RE",no="1") }}